Connecticut Registered Agent Service for Nonprofits

-Your Connecticut registered agent is the official point of contact for your business or nonprofit.
-On behalf of your company, the registered agent receives important legal notices, such as service of process (aka notice of lawsuit).
+Your Connecticut registered agent is the legally designated point of contact for your nonprofit oe business.
+The registered agent receives important legal notices, such as service of process (aka notice of lawsuit) on your behalf.
 Registered agents in Connecticut must have a physical location in Connecticut and must be available during all business hours.
 Choosing a reputable Connecticut registered agent will ensure you get documents in a timely manner.

-In Connecticut, you may have come across the term "registered agent" while filing documents to form or register your business.
+In Connecticut, you may have come across the term "registered agent" while filing documents to form or register your organization.
 There are also synonyms, such as "resident agent," "statutory agent," and "agent for service of process."
-These terms refer to the same thing.
+These terms all refer to the same thing.

 You must appoint a registered agent in Connecticut if your organization is incorporated or registered as a legal corporate entity there.
-In a few states, you are also required to name a registered agent when registering to conduct charitable solicitations.
+In some states, you are also required to name a registered agent when registering to conduct charitable solicitations.

-Designating a registered agent in Connecticut helps ensure your nonprofit will stay compliant with state requirements and will be promptly notified of legal and governmental notices that require your attention.
+Designating a registered agent in Connecticut helps ensure your nonprofit will stay compliant with state requirements and will be promptly notified of key legal and governmental notices that require your immediate attention.

 Frequently Asked Questions